jsanchezalv/WARDEN/README.md

 - Delayed execution of the main inputs to facilitate readability of the model
 - Implementation of structural and parameter uncertainty
-- Helper functions to facilitate drawing of time to events and the use of hazard ratios
+- Helper functions to facilitate drawing of time to events and the use of hazard ratios, as well as other functions to facilitate transparency
 - Performing cost-effectiveness and uncertainty analysis

 It is recommended that the user checks the vignettes, first the simple